 Fat tire bikes are big.
 Tires are the width of your hand, so it’s a lot easier if you can peddle right from the stores in downtown Banff than it is trying to load a bike onto the back of a car in winter, especially if you’ve arrived in a rental car.

-Go caving near Canmore if its a bitterly cold day
+Go caving in Canmore if its a bitterly cold day in winter in Banff

 If you love caving I recommend their adventure tour that includes an 18 m rappel into the darkness and a slide down the very aptly named Laundry Chute.
 The tour is not for the faint of heart but it sure shows off the beauty of the underground caves.

-Not only is it interesting to see the engineering that went into making the steel catwalks, but the frozen waterfalls and world of ice is exceptionally beautiful.
+Not only is it interesting to see the engineering that went into making the steel catwalks, but the frozen waterfalls and world of ice is exceptionally beautiful during a Banff winter.

 On weekends especially you’re likely to see ice-climbers at the far end of the canyon.
-That’s a tour you can try as well – even if you’ve never ice-climbed before.
+There is an ice-climbing tour you can tryas well – even if you’ve never ice-climbed before.

 Go skating in Banff’s secret spot